-The following table provides details about the number of shares of restricted stock and stock options that were granted to the named executive officers by the Compensation Committee as equity incentive awards for fiscal 2015 performance.
+The following table provides details about the number of shares of restricted stock and stock options that were granted to the named executive officers by the Compensation Committee as equity incentive awards for fiscal 2016 performance.
+The amount of the awards were based on the achievement of a current-year target, however, the awards vest over a 3 and 4-year period in an effort to align management's compensation with the long-term interests of shareholders.
 In determining the allocation of equity awards between restricted stock and stock options, the Compensation Committee considered the items (a) through (f) described above.
 Two-thirds of the value of the EIP award was allocated to restricted stock, and one-third of the value was allocated to stock options.
-To determine the number of shares of restricted stock, the allocated value was divided by the closing price of our stock on October 26, 2015, the date of grant.
+To determine the number of shares of restricted stock, the allocated value was divided by the closing price of our stock on October 24, 2016, the date of grant.
 To determine the number of stock options, the allocated value was divided by the Black-Scholes value of our stock on the date of grant.